 Breakouts inside the nostril can be due to multiple factors, namely clogged pores, dead skin cells, and ingrown hairs.

 - Irritating triggers.
 “Avoid triggering factors, like tweezing or plucking nasal hairs, nose picking, and nose piercing,” Chang explains.
-Avoid rubbing, irritating, or blowing your nose too hard, as this can lead to excess irritation and worsened inflammation.
+Avoid rubbing, irritating, or blowing your nose too hard, as this might lead to excess irritation and worsened inflammation.

 - Ingrown hairs.
 “Ingrown hairs can also happen inside the nose, leading to red, painful bumps,” says Chang.
 “Tweezing or plucking nose hairs can predispose you to ingrown hairs.
 They typically resolve on their own, but warm compresses can help.”

 - Keep your skin clean.
 We can’t exactly control how much oil our bodies naturally produce (to a degree), but we can keep the surface of our skin clean and exfoliated, which can prevent clogged pores.
 “Wash your face with a salicylic acid based cleanser to remove excess oil and dead cells from the surface of the skin,” says Zeichner.